raycast/extensions/docs/basics/prepare-an-extension-for-store.md

 * Use [preferences API](https://developers.raycast.com/api-reference/preferences) to let your user configure your extension or for providing credentials like API tokens
   * When using `required: true`, Raycast will ask a user to set preferences before continuing with an extension.
 See the example [here](../../extensions/gitlab/package.json#L123).
 * You should not build separate commands for configuring your extension.
 If you miss some API to achieve the prefs setup you want, please file [GitHub issue](https://github.com/raycast/extensions/issues) with a feature request.
-* If the extension integrates with a service and requires an access token that goes against the Terms of Service of the service, include a warning when asking for the token.

 ### Action Panel